 YOU'VE LOST YOUR EDGES & DON'T KNOW WHY?
 READ ON TO FIND OUT WHY & HOW TO GET YOUR EDGES BACK...

-Traction Alopecia is a form of Alopecia that is one of the main causes of hair loss for African American women.
+Traction Alopecia is a form of Alopecia which is one of the main causes of hair loss for African American men and women.
 Because Afro hair is fine, it is more susceptible to hair breakage if styled in a way that puts excessive and repetitive pressure or pulling on the hair and the outcome over time will be gradual hair loss and thinning or receding hair line.

 The following types of hair styling can cause Traction Alopecia: